Remote Product Management

 Nonetheless, distributed team members will face times when night sessions will be unavoidable.
 The job of PMs is to make their teams aware of any potential problems arising.

 Product management is a highly collaborative area where you need to align yourself with developers, marketers, designers, sales, customer service, and company management.
 The task of a remote product manager is to convince everybody in the company to follow along.

 If you’ve never seen one of your distributed colleagues in person, it may become harder to assess team fit and qualifications.
 Such essential aspects as communication skills, team player capabilities, multitasking are difficult to grasp in a couple of video interviews.

-Therefore, it is rather important to implement certain processes to standardize your interview process.
+Therefore, it is rather important to implement certain activities to standardize your interview process.

 4. Maintaining team morale

 But what about working in a remote setting?
 Distributed employees can be lonely at times.
-This may affect their mood and ultimately the ability to perform.
+This fact may affect their mood and ultimately their ability to perform.
 In order to avoid these situations, you may initiate enjoyable on-site events that can act as a great morality boost.
-This will help your remote team members get to know each other better.
+It will also help your remote team members get to know each other better.

 Remote Product Management Best Practices